Institutional Tuition Refund Policy

 Week 1 100% • Week 2 90% • Week 3 80% • Week 4 70% • Week 5 60% • Week 6 50%

-A student withdraws week six of the quarter at the 50% point.
-With full-time tuition charges of $8,880, the tuition refund would be $4,440.
-If the student is a recipient of federal student loans the funds are first refunded to the appropriate loan program.
-Any remaining funds are refunded to institutional scholarships, then the student in that order.
+A student withdraws during week six of the quarter at the 50% point.
+With full-time tuition charges of $9,180 and the $400 Student Fee the tuition refund would be $4,840.
+If the student is a recipient of federal student loans, the funds are first refunded to the appropriate loan program.
+Any remaining funds are refunded to the institutional scholarship and then to the student in that order.

 Partial Withdrawal Refund Policy